Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

 Like in Case~1.2 we claim that the bound $p^{t^*} \lesssim \psuppconst$ is sharp up to a constant for generic initial data along the event horizon and refer to Section~\ref{psupporteventhorizon} for a discussion.
-To obtain a bound on the angular momentum components, we apply Lemma~\ref{energy_trapparam_bounded_ern} together with the definition of the trapping parameter~\ref{def_eps_def} to find
+To obtain a bound on the angular momentum components, we apply the extremal analogue of Lemma~\ref{E_eps_bound_schw} together with the definition of the trapping parameter in Definition~\ref{def_eps_def} to find

 From the definition of angular momentum we therefore find